0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 Let us jump into the code by writing the `ERC20Verifier` contract.

 The ERC20Verifier is an ERC20 standard contract on steroids.
-The extra functionality is given by the zero- knowledge proof verification.
+The extra functionality is given by the zero-knowledge proof verification.
 All the functions dedicated to the zk verification are contained inside the
 <a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol" target="_blank">ZKPVerifier Contract</a> and inherited within the ERC20Verifier.
 For example, users will submit their proof to claim the airdrop by calling <a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L18" target="_blank">`submitZKPResponse`</a>.

 The ERC20Verifier contract must define at least a single `TRANSFER_REQUEST_ID`.
 This is the Identifier of the request that the contract is posing to the user.